James G. Heller

-James Gutheim Heller (January 4, 1892 – December 19, 1971) was an American rabbi and composer.
+James Gutheim Heller (January 4, 1892 – December 19, 1971) was an American Reform rabbi, composer, and author who became a significant figure in 20th-century Jewish religious and communal life.
+Ordained at Hebrew Union College in 1916, he served congregations across the United States, most notably the Isaac M. Wise Temple in Cincinnati, and was active in the Central Conference of American Rabbis, serving as its president from 1941 to 1943.
+A committed Zionist, he later led the Labor Zionist Organization of America.
+Heller was also an accomplished musicologist and composer, producing liturgical and instrumental works and teaching at the Cincinnati Conservatory of Music.

 Life

 Heller was born on January 4, 1892, in New Orleans, Louisiana, the son of Rabbi Maximilian Heller and Ida Marks.

 Heller graduated from Tulane University with a B.A. in 1912 and from the University of Cincinnati with an M.A. in 1914.
 He was ordained a rabbi at Hebrew Union College in Cincinnati, Ohio, in 1916.
 He served as assistant rabbi at Congregation Keneseth Israel in Philadelphia, Pennsylvania, from 1916 to 1919 and as rabbi at Bene Israel Temple in Little Rock, Arkansas, from 1919 to 1920.
 He became rabbi at Isaac M. Wise Temple in Cincinnati in 1920.
 He delivered the Founder's Day address at Hebrew Union College in 1935, and in 1937 he became a member of its board of governors.
 An active member of the Central Conference of American Rabbis (CCAR), he served as vice-chairman of the Social Justice Commission, chairman of the Committee on Synagogue Music from 1937 to 1940, and vice-president from 1939 to 1941.
 He was elected the CCAR's president in 1941.
 He served as president until 1943.
 In the 1942 CCAR convention, he helped secure the adoption of a resolution that favored the creation of a Jewish division to fight in World War II, which led the anti-Zionist parts of the Reform movement to create the American Council for Judaism.
 During World War I, he served as an army chaplain.